10 Best Compounders Roic Machines for November 2025

 Risk Factors

-• Regulatory scrutiny of data privacy practices and market power
+• Regulatory scrutiny over privacy and competition

 Stock #7: Taiwan Semiconductor Manufacturing Company Limited (TSM)